kailoon/kailoon.com/README.md

 ### Update

-The current site is built with Nextjs and hosted on Vercel.
+The current site is built with Nextjs and hosted on Vercel and can be found [here](https://github.com/kailoon/kailoon-next).
 However, I will continue to maintain this repo.